 Proximity to other buildings is another consideration as we saw again with the Grenfell Tower tragedy.
 Pieces of flaming debris were thrown towards other buildings and this could have caused a chain reaction.
 The space between buildings should also be something that is considered during the design phase, particularly when working on a large plot.

-And another thing… Access for fire fighters will also determine the success of their efforts.
-In the big cities of the country, roads are arrow and access can be limited.
+And another thing… Access for firefighters will also determine the success of their efforts.
+In the big cities of the country, roads are narrow and access can be limited.
 The designer of a new building must think about how to get firefighting appliances in and near to the building in order to maintain the structure and to protect those living or working inside.